babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ```

 The above `keys add` command will create a new key pair and store it in your keyring.
-The output should look similar to the below:
+The output should look similar to the one below:

 ``` json
 {